PeterWangIntel/crosswalk-website/Webapi-support-on-different-versions.md

 | DeviceCapabilities Storage | xwalk.experimental.system.getStorageInfo() | >= Android 4.0 |

 Notes:
-Even if a device is installed with Android 4.2, it doesn't mean all new features in Android 4.2 are already supported on some devices.
+Even if a device is installed with Android 4.2, it doesn't mean all new features in Android 4.2 are already supported.
 For example, Presentation API can't work on ZTE Geek Phone(Android 4.2.2).